codeboy47/Netflix-movies-and-tv-shows-clustering/README.md

 # Netflix-movies-and-tv-shows-clustering
-Analyzing the movies and tv shows available on Netflix.
+Analyzing the dataset consisting of tv shows and movies available on Netflix.
+Also clustering similar content by matching text-based features.